kentchiu/tmux-send.nvim/README.md

   -- Use tmux bracketed paste mode for better handling of special characters use_bracketed_paste = true,

+  -- Enable default keymaps (set to false to disable) keymaps = true,

+  -- Prefix for default keymaps
+  keymap_prefix = "<leader>at",

   -- Pane selector options
   selector = {
     prefer_telescope = true,  -- Use telescope.nvim if available